dustmodebros/wedsite/GITHUB_PAGES_SETUP.md

 - **Build fails?** Check the Actions tab for error messages
 - **Site not loading?** Make sure GitHub Pages is enabled and the workflow completed successfully
+- **404 errors?**
-- **404 errors?** Verify the base path matches your repository name
+  - Verify the base path matches your repository name
+  - Make sure you're accessing the site from the correct GitHub account (the one that owns the repository)
+  - Check that the repository is under the account you want to host from (Settings → General → Repository name shows the owner)
+  - If you're committing from one account but hosting from another, make sure the repository is transferred to or created under the hosting account